50 Things About Betrayal Trauma | BTR.ORG

 No Contact

 Any activity that degrades other human beings to the status of an object.
 This includes activities of pornography, strip clubs attendance, sex behaviors with prostitution, sex with self, affairs, fantasizing, identifying people by body parts and appearance, rather than personality traits and strengths.
-Objectifyiny/cognitive rape is the stealing of virtue or rights of another human being without their consent.

-Parental Alienation Movement
+Parental Alienation

 The Parental Alienation Movement is a widespread, abuser-friendly movement that enables abusers to control victims and children.

-The basis of the Parental Alienation Movement is that children of abusive men should be forced to spend time with their abusive fathers, especially if the children are afraid of their father or prefer their mother.
+The basis of the Parental Alienation theory is that children of abusive men should be forced to spend time with their abusive fathers, especially if the children are afraid of their father or prefer their mother.

 Abusers claim that victims “alienate” the children from them, but the reality is that children of abusers simply prefer the non-abusive parent.